saymrwulf/crypto-experiments/notes.md

-2020-04-25T20:22:00 - Quick fix, referencing a known issue from the official repo (crypto-experiments) 2020-04-25T22:25:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (crypto-experiments) 2020-04-25T02:08:00 - Implementing approach from a new paper read last night (crypto-experiments)
+2020-04-25T20:22:00 - Quick fix, referencing a known issue from the official repo (crypto-experiments) 2020-04-25T22:25:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (crypto-experiments) 2020-04-25T02:08:00 - Implementing approach from a new paper read last night (crypto-experiments) 2020-05-19T05:34:00 - Minor doc updates: linking to article on quantization (crypto-experiments)